-Russian literature is full of examples of catharsis, but one notable one is Anna Karenina.
-In Tolstoy’s famous novel, the heroine endures the torture of being in love with one man and married to another.
-Her eventual suicide leaves the reader crying, and it offers and emotional release for the sadness that runs throughout the story.
+Russian literature is full of examples of catharsis, but one notable work is Anna Karenina.
+In the famous novel by Leo Tolstoy, the heroine endures the torture of being in love with one man and married to another.
+Her eventual suicide leaves the reader crying, and it offers an emotional release for the sadness that runs throughout the story.

 Death of a Salesman by Arthur Miller

 In the play Death of a Salesman, Arthur Miller explores the role of the American Dream and whether it can be obtained.
-As the main character, Willy Loman, pursues this dream despite its obvious futility, the audience feels pity.
+As the main character, Willy Loman pursues this dream despite its obvious futility, and the audience feels pity.
 When Willy Loman commits suicide, the audience grieves.